jindal013/jaxformer-website-v2/_pages/sharded.md

     return embed_p_spec, layer_p_spec
 ```

+### Forward Pass and GPipe Execution

-We can then now begin writing the `init_weights` method.
+We can now begin writing the `init_weights` method.
 It will follow in similar structure to the `get_p_spec` function.
 We begin by getting the `out_spec`.
 Then, we will replace the `dp` axes in any of the layer partition with `None` for now since in initialization, we don't want to split the `Dense` kernel's across the `dp` axis.

 ```python
 class shardedModel: